 The last thing you want is to accidentally misplace or break your Invisalign retainer, causing your new and improved smile to potentially be compromised in the process.
 Fortunately, you can prevent that from happening by following many of the best practices you used to keep your aligners in pristine condition.

 To start, make sure to remove them when you eat or drink and clean them regularly.
 It is also a good idea to store them in a sturdy (preferably bright-colored) case when they aren’t in use to protect them from being tossed into the trash can or breaking into multiple pieces on the floor.

-Contact Kumra Ortho to learn more about post invisalign retainer
+Contact Kumra Orthodontics to learn more about post Invisalign retainer

 Make sure to ask your orthodontist or provider which retainer is ideal for your case when you get your Invisalign treatment done.
 Vivera and Essix retainers are the most popular options for most patients, but your treatment plan will dictate which is best for you.

-Contact a top-rated Washington orthodontist like Kumra Ortho to assist you in your journey to a gorgeous smile.
+Contact a top-rated Washington orthodontist like Kumra Orthodontics to assist you in your journey to a gorgeous smile.